RayCarrot/Rayman3Readvanced/gbaengine/discoveries.md

 - The multiplayer HUD class `UserInfoMulti2D` has three unused variables which are only ever set and not read.
 It also has two unused functions.
 The first is `AddTime` which would add time to your clock, something which can't happen in the final game.
 The second one is `PrintInfo` which is mostly empty in the final game, but implemented in some of the earlier prototypes.
 - The Mode7 multiplayer HUD class `UserInfoMultiMode7` has an unused text object which has the default text set as "Winner P1!".
 There's also a function that gets called for drawing the current time which is empty in the final game.
 - The value for the current horizontal position of the birds in the waterski Mode7 levels is uninitialized, meaning it can start at any value.
 However this gets set to value between 0-255 after drawing the first frame, thus correcting any out of bounds values.

+### Levels
+- The N-Gage `Capture the Flag` levels have a boolean indicating if it's the first round of the match.
+This is however never checked against and is thus unused.
+- The second map of `Wanderwood Forest` and both maps of `Shining Glade` have unused code for updating the water palette to give it a glowing effect.
+One color is however bugged, making parts appear red.
+- In the `Hoodlum Hideout` level there is code for spawning leaves which fall to the ground.
+The random range for the x-position is incorrectly hard-coded to 0-240 in the N-Gage version since the resolution is different there.
+The y-position also has a random range of 0-0, making the randomization pointless.
+- In the first map of `Vertigo Wastes` the camera offset for the introduction sequence are all based on the GBA screen resolution, even in the N-Gage version.
+There's also a bug where it'll index out of bounds of an array, but it luckily doesn't cause any issues.
+This was fixed in the N-Gage version.